Queer. Quaker. Appalachian. Poet. Writer. Gardener. Baker. Purple Guy.

 Jason grew up in Soddy-Daisy, Tennessee, and studied at Guilford College and American University.
 He lives, reads, and writes just outside Washington, DC.
-His work is published in Plainsongs and The Mildred Haun Review.
+Their work is published in Plainsongs and The Mildred Haun Review.

 Check out